serg-you-lin/dstvparser/README.md

 ## Development notes
 This project is under active development.
 Some features related to NC1 profiles are currently incomplete due to the lack of available sample files for proper development and testing.
 Contributions or example files are welcome to help expand support.
-Plotting and DXF export features will be added in the future.

 # How to Use
 ## Basic example